-- Positioning comparison to see how each company's messaging helps them or hurts them in differentiating their solution
+- Positioning comparison: See how each company's messaging helps them or hurts them in differentiating their solution

-- Website traffic information to get insight into how each company is fueling their acquisition efforts and at what scale
+- Website traffic information: Gain insight into how each company is fueling its acquisition efforts and at what scale

-- Social media reach across various channels to review if and how they are engaging their audiences across different platforms
+- Social media reach: Look across various channels to review if and how they are engaging their audiences across different platforms

-- SEO details, like keywords and inbound links, that drive organic results for each business, to see where and how you can increase your SEO results
+- SEO details: Keywords and inbound links that drive organic results for each competitor, to see where and how you can increase your own SEO results

-- Content overview to understand where and how each business is leveraging content to drive acquisition or retention, as well as reinforce their positioning and SEO strategies
+- Content overview: Understand where and how each business is leveraging content to drive acquisition or retention, as well as reinforce their positioning and SEO strategies

-- Calls to action and conversion points to get insight into each company's marketing funnel and the steps they want a prospect to take to engage and become a customer
+- Calls to action and conversion paths: Gain insight into each company's marketing funnel and the steps they want a prospect to take to engage and become a customer

-- PR activity and results, including news mentions
+- PR activity and results: including news mentions, press releases, etc.

-- Other key marketing programs as relevant, whether events, email, promotions, or others
+- Other key marketing programs: relevant events, email, promotions, etc.

-- Tech stack for each company to see where they're investing their marketing efforts
+- Tech stack: See where they're investing their marketing efforts

 Marketing insights can provide inspiration on new campaigns to launch, give perspective on key acquisition channels by competitor, and direction on if and how to best differentiate.